-Kinder chocolate is likely to contain known carcinogens and is mutagenic according to the German health authority.
+Kinder chocolate is likely to contain known carcinogens which cause cancer and is mutagenic according to the German health authority.

 Tests carried out on the chocolate that is famous for being marketed at kids as being tasty and ‘not all bad’ contained high levels of MOAHs (Mineral Oils Aromatic Hydrocarbons ), which occur when oils are highly refined.

 The European Food Safety Authority has MOAHs listed as ‘likely carcinogenic and mutagenic’.
-Worringly, they state that children are particularly at risk from from MOAHs.
+Worryingly, they state that children are particularly at risk from from MOAHs.